OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

 * list of provision objects (cluster, hosts, datastores, virtual networks) to deploy with overrides to the global defaults above.

+* list of virtual objects (images, templates, vnet templates, marketplace apps, service templates) Refer to :ref:`this<ddc_virtual>` for more information.

 Example:

 .. code::